adam-squared/pypes/README.md

 - Control flow by defining relationships between processors
 - Route data to multiple destinations, or funnel multiple sources into a single destination

-## Quick Start
+## Quickstart

-1. Define your processing steps, as functions, lambdas or ProcFns:
+1. Import some pipeline components

+    ```python
+    from pypes import Pipeline, Processor
+    ```

+2. Define your processing steps as functions, lambdas or ProcFns.
+You can accept zero or more args but you must return an iterator of two-tuples, where the first element is the output relationship name and the second is the output data.

     ```python
     def get_number_pairs():
         while True: